Stop Struggling with Candy: Intuitive Eating Tips for the Holiday Season

 • Sleep and rest.

-I was at a 4-day conference from 9-9 in a new city, a new bed, with new people.
+I was at a 4-day conference with 12 hour days in a new city, a new bed, with new people.
 I knew it was critical to get the rest and sleep I needed to be really on my A game.
 It worked.

 In the end, after the video was shot, I felt victorious.
 I congratulated myself for a job well done.
 I feel grateful to have tools to help me move through difficult and challenging experiences.